TattleTales (album): Singles

-"Gooba" was released on May 8, 2020 as the lead single for the album, following his release from prison due to the COVID-19 pandemic and finishing his sentence in house arrest.
+"Gooba" was released on May 8, 2020, as the lead single for the album, following his release from prison due to the COVID-19 pandemic and finishing his sentence in house arrest.
 The single debuted and peaked at number three on the Billboard Hot 100.

 The second single, "Trollz" featuring Nicki Minaj, was released a month after "Gooba" on June 12, 2020.
 The recording debuted atop the Billboard Hot 100, becoming 6ix9ine's first number-one single and Nicki's second, following "Say So" a month earlier.
 The song would also become the first song to reach number one under an independent label since XXXTentacion's song "Sad!" in 2018.
 The song later became the first number-one single to fall over 30 positions in its second week after its debut atop the Hot 100 chart.

-"Yaya" was released on July 3, 2020 as the third single, where it reached number four on the US Hot Latin Songs Chart and number 99 on the Billboard Hot 100.
+"Yaya" was released on July 3, 2020, as the third single, where it reached number four on the US Hot Latin Songs Chart and number 99 on the Billboard Hot 100.

 The fourth and final single, "Punani" (censored as P****i), was released on August 3, 2020.
 It peaked at number seven on the Bubbling Under Hot 100 Singles Chart.

 Other songs

-A music video for the song "Tutu" was released the same day as the album on September 4, 2020.
+A music video for the song "Tutu" was released the same day as the album on September 4, 2020, featuring model and reality TV personality Blac Chyna.